-The OSU SLHC dress code guidelines are designed to be inclusive and functional for the while promoting a safe and sanitary environment.
-The following guidelines are to be implemented by students when observing or delivering clinical services in the OSU SLHC:
+The OSU Speech-Language-Hearing Clinic dress code guidelines are designed to be inclusive and functional while promoting a safe and sanitary environment.
+These guidelines were developed based on the mission of the Clinic.
+Students should follow these guidelines when observing or delivering clinical services in the OSU SLHC.

-- Business casual attire: casual slacks/non-denim pants and skirts, collared shirts, blouses, sweaters, shirts that cover midriff, free of holes, tears, and other significant signs of wear.
+- Business casual attire: casual slacks/non-denim pants and skirts, collared shirts, blouses, sweaters, shirts with sleeves that cover midriff, free of holes, tears, and other significant signs of wear.
 No sleeveless shirts or tank tops.

 - Name tag/badge

 - Closed toed shoes